-Palm Beach County SUPPORTS appropriations to provide for vital water quality improvement projects to address nutrient pollution and the impacts of harmful algal blooms, including the conversion of properties currently on septic systems to central wastewater in those areas impacted by harmful algal blooms and nutrient pollution, projects to reduce damaging freshwater discharges to the Lake Worth Lagoon, and mandated state water quality improvement projects.
+Palm Beach County SUPPORTS appropriations to provide for vital water quality improvement projects to address nutrient pollution and the impacts of harmful algal blooms, including the conversion of properties currently on septic systems to central wastewater in those areas impacted by harmful algal blooms and nutrient pollution, projects to reduce damaging freshwater discharges and improve the water quality of discharges to the Lake Worth Lagoon, and mandated state water quality improvement projects.
 Additionally, Palm Beach County SUPPORTS legislation to provide for effective programs to further address water quality impacts.